 This is a story with two main characters, but the focus is on the young woman, named Della.

 She is also psychologically needy when it comes to worry about how her husband will approve or disapprove of her beauty after she cuts off her hair, but this is a 21st century feminist reading.
-In a culture where a woman’s beauty is the main thing about her, the prospect of transforming from sexually attractive to unattractive is a weakness indeed.
+In a culture where a woman’s beauty is the main thing about her, the prospect of transforming from sexually attractive to unattractive is a shortcoming indeed.

 Della wants to buy a good present for her husband to show him how much she cares for him.